-A Path A student must obtain an "S" Grade in Microeconomics I, Macroeconomics I, Statistics I; and by the mid-term point of the Spring Semester receive "S" Evaluations in Microeconomics II, Macroeconomics II, and Statistics II.
+A Path A student must by the mid-term point of the Spring Semester receive "S" evaluations in Microeconomics II, Macroeconomics II and Statistics II.

 Path A and Path B, students must also pass Seminars Ia and IIa in the Fall semester, and Ib and IIb in the Spring semester.